 Flash Fiction: $300

 Guest judges will determine the winner for each category.
 Our editorial team selects five to seven finalists in addition to the winner.
 Finalists may also be published in F(r)iction.
+Contests are held three times a year.

 Submissions to F(r)iction and the TBL Literary Contests are judged blind.
 In light of this, we ask that you remove all identifying information from the document itself.
 Please provide personal information in your cover letter only.